kelvin-cykong/kelvin-cykong.github.io/pages/about.md

 ## Skills
 ### Statistical Programming and Visualization:

-- R, including Shiny and FlexDashBoard
+- R, including Shiny and FlexDashBoard, ggplot2, tidyverse, dplyr and more!
-- Python
+- Python, scikit-learn, PyTorch and more!
 - Tableau
 - SAS
 - SQL

 ### Machine Learning and Deep Learning Packages
-- Scikit-learn
 - Tensorflow and Keras in R and Python
-- PyTorch
+- Basic Neural Network Building for prediction and classification

 ### Tools and Softwares that I am learning now
 - Apache Spark
-- Building Neural Network in R and Python
+- Building Complex Neural Network in R and Python
-- GPU Computing in Ubuntu (CUDA)
+- GPU Computing in Linux Environment using Ubuntu (CUDA)
   - Currently Using RTX3070

 ### Coding Platform